MooersLab/pymolsnips/README.md

 For windows users, it might be easiest to access the `snippets.cson` file via the *Welcome Guide*.
 Paste the `snippets.cson` provided [here](https://github.com/MooersLab/pymolsnips/tree/master/atompymolsnips) into this file.

-A third option availaible for windows users, is to navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.
+A third option available for windows users, is to navigate to the `.atom` folder through the GUI of **File Explorer** and open the `snippets.cson` that way as well.

 Below is an example of the *threeMaps* snippet use with mirrored tab stops.